Chart Color Schemes

 Payneham South's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Payneham South's health metrics align closely with national benchmarks.
-Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.
+Payneham South's health metrics are close to national benchmarks.
+The level of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.

-The rate of private health cover is very high at approximately 57% of the total population (~1,007 people), compared to 61.4% across Greater Adelaide.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.1 and 6.9% of residents respectively, while 71.1% declare themselves completely clear of medical ailments, compared to 70.4% across Greater Adelaide.
-The area has 18.3% of residents aged 65 and over (323 people), which is lower than the 20.9% in Greater Adelaide.
+Private health cover is very high in Payneham South at approximately 57% of the total population (~1,012 people), compared to 62.2% across Greater Adelaide.
+The most common medical conditions are arthritis and mental health issues, affecting 8.1 and 6.9% of residents respectively.
+71.1% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Adelaide.
+Payneham South has 18.3% of residents aged 65 and over (325 people), which is lower than the 20.9% in Greater Adelaide.
 Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health